Practical work with model architecture in Engee

 -

-To implement tasks that must be executed at a specified frequency determined by an external trigger signal.
+To implement tasks that must be performed at a specified frequency, determined by an external trigger signal.

 -

-Add the Subsystem block to the canvas and add the Trigger block to the subsystem;
+Add a block Subsystem to the canvas and add a block Trigger to the subsystem;

 or